Back to overview

 As you head into the second year of your degree (law or non-law), you might be wondering what to do to increase your chances of securing a job in the legal profession.

-Here’s LawCareers.Net’s checklist to help you navigate second year:
+Here’s LawCareers.Net’s checklist to help you navigate second year at university:

-• Before making any applications, spend some time researching law firms and making a shortlist of your desired firms.
+• Before making any applications, spend some time researching law firms and making a shortlist of your desired law firms or chambers.
 Think about what practice areas you’re interested in, the type of firm (eg, magic circle, high street, boutique or international) and the clients that the firm works with.
 Without thorough research, your application will not be successful.

 For advice on how to prepare for, and get the most out of these events watch this LCN video on making the most of law fairs.